Configure slot-based accounting with Intel x86 PMU counters

 CPU_CLK_UNHALTED.THREADCore clock cycles (baseline for normalization)

-BR_MISP_RETIRED.ALL_BRANCHESBranch mispredictions (Bad Speculation detail)
+BR_MISP_RETIRED.ALL_BRANCHESBranch mispredictions

-MACHINE_CLEARS.COUNTPipeline clears due to memory ordering or faults (Bad Speculation detail)
+MACHINE_CLEARS.COUNTPipeline clears due to faults or ordering

-CYCLE_ACTIVITY.STALLS_TOTALTotal stall cycles (baseline for backend breakdown)
+CYCLE_ACTIVITY.STALLS_TOTALTotal stall cycles

-CYCLE_ACTIVITY.STALLS_MEM_ANYAggregate stalls from memory hierarchy misses (Backend → Memory Bound)
+CYCLE_ACTIVITY.STALLS_MEM_ANYStalls from memory hierarchy misses

-CYCLE_ACTIVITY.STALLS_L1D_MISSStalls due to L1 data cache misses
+CYCLE_ACTIVITY.STALLS_L1D_MISSStalls due to L1 data-cache misses

 CYCLE_ACTIVITY.STALLS_L2_MISSStalls waiting on L2 cache misses